eclipse-che/che-docs/src/main/_docs/devops/devops-runtime-recipes.md

 **3: You can also get the published port automatically by using a macro** in a [command]({{base}}{{site.links["ide-commands"]}}).
 When authoring a command, set its preview URL to `${server.port.<your-apps-port>}` where `<your-apps-port>` is the port in your recipe's expose command.
 When the command is executed, this macro is translated into a `host:port` URL.

 There is no way to expose a port once the workspace is running.
-To expose an additional ports, the ports need to be added to the runtime recipe or added directly to the runtime instance via the dashboard `Workspaces>(click workspace name)>Runtime Tab`.
+To expose an additional ports, the ports need to be added to the runtime recipe or added directly to the runtime instance via the dashboard `Workspaces>(click workspace name)>Servers Tab`.

 ![che-workspace-runtime-servers.png]({{ base }}{{site.links["che-workspace-runtime-servers.png"]}})